brianle125/discord-music-bot/README.md

 # discord-music-bot
+## Description
 A rudimentary Discord bot that plays music from YouTube, and does a few other things for fun.

+Currently runs on discord.js v.13.6.0.

-Current stretch goals:
+## Current stretch goals:
-#Play things from Spotify/Soundcloud
+1. Play things from Spotify/~~Soundcloud~~
-#Implement other commands for personal use
+   - ~~Can play SoundCloud links and playlists~~
+   - Can play Spotify links and playlists
+2. Implement other general functionality
+   - At least one minigame
+   - Server administration